ej-east/GRIND-TIME/README.md

 Make your academic comeback

 ## Installing TamperMonkey
-To streamline the execution of userscripts, it's essential to utilize a JavaScript injector.
+To streamline the execution of user scripts, it's essential to utilize a JavaScript injector.
 For seamless integration, I recommend TamperMonkey due to its user-friendly interface and extensive functionality.
 Once installed, consider pinning TamperMonkey for quick access.
 Simply click the icon, choose "Create Script," and effortlessly paste the JavaScript file contents into the editor.

 ### Userscript: `blooket.js`
-Enhance your Blooket experience with the versatile userscript, `blooket.js`
+Enhance your Blooket experience with the versatile user script, `blooket.js`

 ### Features
 - Press `m` to toggle the answer menu and view the current answer.
 - Press `space` to clear the answer log.
-- Enable autoclicking by pressing `c`, allowing automatic selection of the correct answer after 1 second.
+- Enable auto-clicking by pressing `c`, allowing automatic selection of the correct answer after 1 second.
 - Experience enhanced visibility with the `h` key, activating highlighting to distinguish answers in a unique color.

 ### Userscript: `khan.js`
-Go far in Khan academy with ease, `khan.js`
+Go far in Khan Academy with ease, `khan.js`

 ### Features
 -  Press `h` to highlight the correct answers
 -  Press `m` to show a menu containing answers
-- ~~WIP: Press `c` to automatically click the correct answers~~ Khan Academny blocks `.click()`
+- ~~WIP: Press `c` to automatically click the correct answers~~ Khan Academy blocks `.click()`